-The Intelligent Power Module (IPM) located inside the Hybrid System Inverter contains a control board with transistors.
+For it is located inside the Hybrid System Inverter.
+Moreover it contains a control board.
+One most importantly with transistors.
 Certain transistors on the control boards in some of the subject vehicles were inadequately soldered.

-Detailed information and answers to questions are available to customers at http://www.toyota.com/recall and the Toyota Customer Experience Center (1 800-331-4331) or http://www.lexus.com/recall and Lexus Customer Satisfaction (1 800-255-3987).
+Detailed information and answers to questions are available to customers.
+Located at http://www.toyota.com/recall.
+Also and the Toyota Customer Experience Center.
+So call (1 800-331-4331) or www.lexus.com/recall and Lexus Customer Satisfaction (1 800-255-3987).